emrgncr/comp201_notes/lec5.md

 strcat(dst,src); //copies characters in src to dst, replacing old \0 and adding new \0 to the end. strncat(dst,src,n); //stops copying after n characters

-strspn(str,accept); //returns the length of the initial part of str which contains characters only from accept. (?) strcspn(str,reject); //returns the length of the initial part of str which does not contain any characters from reject. (?)
+strspn(str,accept); //returns the length of the initial part of str
+                    //which contains characters only from accept. (?)

+strcspn(str,reject); //returns the length of the initial part of str
+                     //which does not contain any characters from reject. (?)
 ```

 #### Comparing strings